Kyriosity/read-write/README+/software/tests/asDrive/README.md

 Tests are superconductors of design drives - domain, behavior, data, hardware model, - whatsoever.

+They can work in both directions: to create the code, and to debunk the existing.

 Sorry to interrupt this idyll narrative but can't help speaking about the next branching:

 <table align="center"><tr><td>